How Do Pandemics Impact Consumer Psychology and Pricing? ⏱️

 For consumers – When shopping, make a list and stick to it when you are in the shop.
 This way, you won’t be susceptible to anxiety-driven purchases triggered; by the sight of empty shelves, or thoughts of supermarkets closing.

-Above all, our message to the media, to politicians and expert commentators is: don’t say panic!
-It’s ok to feel anxious, but just don’t panic.
+Above all, our message is not to panic!
+It’s okay to feel anxious, but just don’t panic.